Networks-Learning/differentiable-learning-under-triage/README.md

 This is a repository containing code and data for the paper:

-> N. Okati, A. De, and M. Gomez-Rodriguez. _Differentiable Learning Under Triage_
+> N. Okati, A. De, and M. Gomez-Rodriguez. _Differentiable Learning Under Triage_.
+Advances in Neural Information Processing Systems (NeurIPS), 2021.

 The paper is available [here](https://arxiv.org/pdf/2103.08902.pdf).